2021 – 2022

 - Jackie Fawn (Yurok, Washoe, Filipina)

-Sovereign Shields and State Violence in Indian Country PDF
+Sovereign Shields and State Violence in Indian Country

 - Theresa Rocha Beardall (SFSU AIS/LNTS 2005 Alum), Assistant Professor, Virginia Tech